smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 driver use of the Telnet Server, refer to TLS Security details within those chapters of this Agent documentation.

 Some of the following steps may require information that originates from the Digital Certificate guidelines, above.

-1. New installs of the LSAM (OpCon Agent) for IBM i must use an install file with a name similar to LI181001 (or newer, where the \"181\" refers to the IBM i Agent version 18.1).
+1. New installs of the LSAM (OpCon Agent) for IBM i must use an install file with a name similar to LI181001 (or newer, where the "181" refers to the IBM i Agent version 18.1).
     a.
 Version 04.00.03 or older of the IBM i LSAM are not supported for TLS Security.
 But they can be upgraded to LSAM version 18.1 using the same, latest version of the 18.1 install file.
 2. The OpCon server software must be at a version 17.2.x or newer.
     a.
 For versions of OpCon prior to 18.3.1, it might be necessary to obtain and execute SQL instructions that are used to update the OpCon database (at the location of the SQL Server) to enable new TLS Security settings for IBM i machine records.
         i.
-As of this publication, these statements were available in a file named \"UpdateLSAMTYPES_AUXForSMAFTTLS.sql\".
+As of this publication, these statements were available in a file named "UpdateLSAMTYPES_AUXForSMAFTTLS.sql".
 Please
-            contact SMA Support for assistance with obtaining and executing this update to the OpCon server\'s database.
+            contact SMA Support for assistance with obtaining and executing this update to the OpCon server's database.
 3. Within General Settings for the IBM i LSAM machine record:
     a.
 Enter the Fully Qualified Domain name, for example:

         ![IBM i General         Settings](../Resources/Images/IBM-i/IBM-i-General-Settings.png "IBM i General Settings")
 4. In Advanced Settings for the IBM i LSAM machine record, complete the following updates.
     a.
 Under Communication Settings:
         i.
-Set the \"Use TLS for Scheduling Communications\" flag to True.
+Set the "Use TLS for Scheduling Communications" flag to True.

         ii.
 Enter the TLS Certificate Distinguished Name; this is often